DrTimothyAldenDavis/GraphBLAS/PreJIT/README.txt

 them in libgraphblas.so, but not use them at all.
 So deleting them will reduce the size of the compiled libgraphblas.so library.

+These PreJIT kernels are also compiled into libgraphblas_matlab.so for use in MATLAB.
+Any JIT or PreJIT kernels used or created by libgraphblas.so or libgraphblas_matlab.so can be used by each other, interchangebly.